lilyhoratio/mastermind/README.md

 ## Features

+MVP:

+- [x] Ability to guess the combinations of 4 numbers
+- [x] Ability to view the history of guesses and their feedback
+- [x] The number of guesses remaining is displayed

+Extra features:

 - [x] Ability to toggle viewing the code combination for easier user testing
 - [x] Conditional rendering of won game vs. lost game pop-ups
 - [x] Ability to restart game by generating a new code combination - in pop-up when user wins or loses game, and the "Generate new code" component